Our Bargaining Team Elections

-Nominations to the Bargaining Team open in summer of odd years.
+Nominations to the Bargaining Team open in the fall of odd years.

 Due to the huge time commitment, Bargaining Team members may request time loss as well as reimbursement for their travel expenses.